 While many Member States have already passed national law to help implement the GDPR, a number of Member States still only have draft legislation.
 These include some significant jurisdictions such as Finland, Portugal and Spain.

 The map below provides an overview of progress so far.
-There are more details in this table.

 There are a number of interesting issues coming out of these Member State laws.
 For example:

 - Data protection officers – The majority of Member States have not imposed additional obligations to appoint a data protection officer.
 However, Bulgaria, Cyprus, Finland, Germany, Slovakia and Spain either have or are proposing to impose additional obligations.
 For example, Germany has retained the current obligation to appoint a data protection officer if at least ten people are employed or there is hazardous processing.